 Well, superfluous or not, I love a warm, sun-kissed glow á la Tom Hanks in Castaway most days and for that reason, I'm sticking to my Soleil Tan De Chanel.

 I apply it to the top of my forehead, my cheekbones and down the bridge of my nose (the highpoints of my face, where the sun hits first).
-It's also great to blend with fingers, as it’s so malleable...ideal for drawing on Wilson's face too when times get really tough!
+It's also great to blend with fingers, as it’s so creamy and malleable... it'll come in handy for drawing on Wilson's face too, when times get really tough!

 SARAH MACKEN, EDITOR OF IRISH TATLER MAGAZINE